Zangetsu11/Student_AI/README.md

 ## Overview

 Student_AI is a Python-based project designed to fetch, process, and analyze quiz data from various APIs.
 It includes functionalities for data cleaning, visualization, and generating student personas based on quiz performance.
-Additionally, it leverages AI models to provide insights and improvement suggestions for students based on their quiz results.
+AI Evaluations
 ## Project Structure

 The project consists of the following main components: